xyc/xyc.github.io/_posts/2015-03-18-thoughts-on-art.md

 categories:
 ---

 TL;DR Is the intersection of liberal arts and technology really exist?
-Or everything can be engineered even including art?
+Or is art an ultimate sophistication that can be engineered?

 Ask this question: What is the best artwork ever?
 You may argue we should define artwork, better and ever first.